syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 Vertical
 </td>
 <td>
-The direction of display of the ProgressBar can be changed as `Vertical` by using the property given below.
-In this case Direction of the text also changed.
+The direction of display of the ProgressBar can be changed to `Vertical` using the following property.
+In this case, the direction of the text is also changed.
 </td>
 </tr>
 </table>

-Below code, applies the progress orientation style as vertical,
+The following code sample demonstrates how to apply the progress orientation style to vertical.

 {% tabs %}
 {% highlight c# %}